ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - The author didn't go into much detail on "Git's own custom transport" protocol.
 Does anyone know more about it?
 - Code design question: what are some alternatives to the "overfetching" approach in the `Pack::Reader` class?
+  - Only a little complicated
+  - Definitely better than checking one byte at a time (worthwhile tradeoff)
+  - Why 256 bytes?
+Big vs little endian
+  - If the length is variable, then we have to make some smart guesses as a compromise
+  - Probably inescapable problem
+  - Maybe we'll refactor once we get to delta compression?
 - This chapter punted on "delta compression".
 How tough is that going to be to implement?

 ### Discussion notes

+- 27.3 (p544) Link to another version of Adder.rb program
+  - Tiny program translates input into output
+- GitHub doesn't support ssh approach used in this chapter
+- Big endian vs little endian
+  - Macs are little endian
+  - PCs are big endian
+  - Comes down to capabilities of chips
+  - Making variable length little endian --> applying computer science basics
+- A [delightful comment](https://github.com/git/git/blob/master/daemon.c#L429-L430) in git daemon source

 ## Chapter 28: Fetching content